-He commented how they got such a lovely brown color as they cooked.
+He commented on how they got such a lovely brown color as they cooked.
 I suspect the soy sauce was at work.

-Tim used his new iGrill thermometer I got him for Father's Day and was able to watch the temperature on the pork from an app on his phone!
+Tim used his new probe thermometer I got him for Father's Day and was able to watch the temperature on the pork from an app on his phone!

-It came off the grill just perfect and didn't need the sauce but we loved it this way anyhow.
+It came off the grill just perfect and didn't need the sauce but we loved serving it this way anyhow.

-- 1/4 cup rum (the little sample size bottle of rum I had was exactly enough for this marinade)
+- ¼ cup rum the little sample size bottle of rum I had was exactly enough for this marinade

-- 1/4 cup soy sauce
+- ¼ cup soy sauce

-- 3 tbsp olive oil
+- 3 tablespoon olive oil

-- 2 tbsp brown sugar
+- 2 tablespoon brown sugar

-- 1 tsp dried ginger
+- 1 teaspoon dried ginger

-- 2 pork tenderloins (approximately 3 pounds)
+- 2 pork tenderloins approximately 3 pounds

 - Whisk together the marinade ingredients in a small bowl until the brown sugar has mostly dissolved.

-- Place the pork tenderloins in a gallon sized plastic bag, pour the marinade in, press the air out and close.
+- Place the pork tenderloins in a gallon-sized plastic bag, pour the marinade in, press the air out and close.
 Store in the fridge for 2-4 hours.

 - Remove pork from the marinade and carefully transfer the marinade to a small saucepan to reserve.